gnea/grbl/doc/markdown/realtime_cmds.md

 - `0x9E` : Toggle Spindle Stop

   - Toggles spindle enable or disable state immediately, but only while in the HOLD state.
   - The command is otherwise ignored, especially while in motion.
-This prevents accidental disabling during a job that can either destroy the part/machine or personal injury.
+This prevents accidental disabling during a job that can either destroy the part/machine or cause personal injury.
 Industrial machines handle the spindle stop override similarly.
   - When motion restarts via cycle start, the last spindle state will be restored and wait 4.0 seconds (configurable) before resuming the tool path.
 This ensures the user doesn't forget to turn it back on.
   - While disabled, spindle speed override values may still be altered and will be in effect once the spindle is re-enabled.
-  - If a safety door is opened, the DOOR state will supercede the spindle stop override, where it will manage the spindle re-energizing itself upon closing the door and resuming.
+  - If a safety door is opened, the DOOR state will supersede the spindle stop override, where it will manage the spindle re-energizing itself upon closing the door and resuming.
 The prior spindle stop override state is cleared and reset.

 - `0xA0` : Toggle Flood Coolant